Lesson 1.6 · Reading time: ~8 min

 - Data Types: Define the type of data that can be stored in a column, such as INTEGER, VARCHAR, DATE, and BOOLEAN.
 Data types ensure that the data stored in a table is consistent and valid.

-THe unit of SQL is the query.
-A query is a request for data or information from a database.
+The basic unit in SQL is a query.
+A query is a request to the RDBMS to retrieve or modify data.

-The basic structure of an SQL query consists of the following components:
+The basic structure of a SQL query consists of the following components:

-- Keywords: Reserved words that have a specific meaning in SQL.
+- Statements: Reserved words that have a specific meaning in SQL.
 Examples include SELECT, FROM, WHERE, and JOIN.

 - Clauses: Components of a SQL statement that specify the action to be performed.
 Common clauses include SELECT, FROM, WHERE, GROUP BY, and ORDER BY.